sin5ddd/mcp-sqlew/README.md

 or invoke Specialized Agent

 ```
-plan implementation of feature X with @agent-scrum-master.
+/sqw-plan implementation of feature X .
 ```

 Specialized Agents use sqlew more efficiently.